ynaim94/Aquarium---Client-serveur/README.md

 **Fish names** : happyFish madFish smilingFish bubbleFish lostFish oldFish sneakingFish

+**Les commandes possibles** :

+hello to initiate the connection

+	> hello[ in as Nx ]

+_x is an integer_

+status to get the status of the view

+	> status
+addFish to add a fish

+	> addFish FishName at 60x60,10x5, RandomWayPoint

+delFish to delete a fish

+	> delFish FishName

+getFishes to ask the server for new positions

+	> getFishes

+getFishesContinuously to ask constantly for new positions

+	> getFishesContinuously

+ping to make sure the server doesn't disconnect from us

+	> ping 12345
+_12345 is the port number of the view_

+log out to disconnect the view from the server

+	> log out

 **In the folder /view/build/** :
      aqua/ contains the executables
      fishes/ contains the images of the fishes